 Cold weather can be a nightmare for homeowners and one of the leading problems during the winter months are frozen and burst pipes.
-If you’re sinks won’t drain or the toilet refuses to fill, then you could have a frozen section of pipe.
+If your sinks won’t drain or the toilet refuses to fill, then you could have a frozen section of pipe.
 The good news is they can be fixed, but thawing frozen pipes may only be the beginning of your problems.

 Finding the Trouble Spot

-The frozen section of pipe is likely inside your home and not outside as the pipes is deep enough in the ground that cold temperatures don’t impact it.
+The frozen section of pipe is likely inside your home and not outside as the pipes are deep enough in the ground that cold temperatures don’t impact it.
 Many times the pipes are located in the basement or crawlspace.

 When you’re looking at the pipe, look for a section that is covered in frost or bulging.
 When the ice forms, it expands and may cause the pipe to be misshapen.
 If there is no visible sign, then you may have guess where the frozen section is by feeling the pipe for the coldest spot.